Aschaffenburg (district)

 Aschaffenburg (Low Franconian: Aschebersch) is a Landkreis (district) in Bavaria, Germany.
 It is bounded by (from the west and clockwise) the districts of Darmstadt-Dieburg, Offenbach, Main-Kinzig (all in the state of Hesse), the districts Main-Spessart and Miltenberg, and the City of Aschaffenburg.

 History

 The history of Aschaffenburg goes back as far as the year 957.
 Initially a Roman settlement, it came under the authority of the electors of Mainz in 982 and was chartered in 1173.
 Remains of Roman settlements were found on the river Main.
 There was a Roman military camp in today's municipality of Stockstadt am Main.
 After the Roman retreat, the region became subject to Alemanni and Franks before becoming a part of the Electorate of Mainz.
 While the banks of the Main were populated all these centuries, the hills of the Spessart were virtually unsettled until the 13th century.

 The districts of Aschaffenburg and Alzenau were established in 1862, half a century after the state of Bavaria had annexed the region.
-Thesdistricts were merged in 1972 to form the present district.
+These districts were merged in 1972 to form the present district.